 GeneDx to Report Fourth Quarter and Full Year 2022 Financial Results on Tuesday, March 14th, 2023

-/EIN News/ -- STAMFORD, Conn., Feb.
-21, 2023 (GLOBE NEWSWIRE) -- GeneDx (Nasdaq: WGS), a leader in delivering improved health outcomes through genomic and clinical insights, today announced it will release financial results for the fourth quarter and full year of 2022 after the market closes on Tuesday, March 14, 2023.
+STAMFORD, Conn., Feb.
+21, 2023 (GLOBE NEWSWIRE) -- GeneDx WGS, a leader in delivering improved health outcomes through genomic and clinical insights, today announced it will release financial results for the fourth quarter and full year of 2022 after the market closes on Tuesday, March 14, 2023.
 On the same day, Katherine Stueland, Chief Executive Officer of GeneDx, and Kevin Feeley, Chief Financial Officer of GeneDx, will host a conference call to discuss financial and operating results at 4:30 p.m.
 Eastern Time.

 Conference Call Details